narukihto/Quantum-Fortress/SECURITY.md

 🐛 Reporting a Vulnerability
 We take every report seriously.
 If you discover a security vulnerability within this project, please do not open a public issue.
 Instead, follow the process below:

-Email us: Send a detailed report to your-email@example.com (or use GitHub's Private Vulnerability Reporting feature if enabled).
+Email us: Send a detailed report to Issaclex@proton.me (or use GitHub's Private Vulnerability Reporting feature if enabled).

 Details to include: